robdodson/robdodson.github.com/source/_posts/2012-11-18-a-require-dot-js-multipage-shimmed-site-how-to.markdown

 js/app/main-contact.js
 ```

 By compiling all of those libaries into `common.js` we're reducing the number of http requests per page.
-Also, after the first page has loaded, `common.js` should be cached available from the browser's cache.
+Also, after the first page has loaded, `common.js` should be available from the browser's cache.
 Now that you get the general concept let's take a look at an example.

 ## Examples!